 The Maine Potato Board was established as a public instrumentality of the state to provide for the advancement of the Maine potato industry in the public interest and for the public good, under the auspices of a state agency.
-Under the Board, all elements of the Maine potato industry are represented and work together under the leadership of a unified, public board to solve the problems facing the industry.
+Under the board, all elements of the Maine potato industry are represented and work together under the leadership of a unified, public board to solve the problems facing the industry.

-The Board is an eleven-member group, serving two-year terms, representing grower, processor and shipper elements of the industry.
-The Board selects a president, vice-president, treasurer and secretary from its members, and appoints an Executive Director and Director of Development/Grower Relations to administer programs and policies established by the Board.
+The board is an eleven-member group, serving two-year terms, representing grower, processor and shipper elements of the industry.
+The board selects a president, vice-president, treasurer and secretary from its members, and appoints an Executive Director and Director of Development/Grower Relations to administer programs and policies established by the board.

-Potato tax revenue for the twelve-month period ending June 30, 2013 was \$688,881.
-Maine growers harvested 75,000 acres, producing 15,675 million hundredweight of potatoes.
-The planted acreage was composed of 68% processing varieties, 13% table stock varieties and 19% seed varieties.
-Approximately 11,161 acres were entered for seed certification.
+Potato tax revenue for the twelve-month period ending June 30, 2015 was \$755,303.
+Maine growers harvested 50,500 acres, producing 15,150 million hundredweight of potatoes.
+The planted acreage was composed of 67% processing varieties, 13% table stock varieties and 20% seed varieties.
+Approximately 11,504 acres were entered for seed certification.

-The tax revenues of the Maine Potato Board in 2012-2013 were used as follows: 26% for Administration (Board), 18% Advertising/Marketing, 37% Research, 19% Other.
-The Board was represented with exhibits at trade shows.
+The tax revenues of the board in 2014-2015 were used as follows: 26% for Administration (Board), 18% Advertising/Marketing, 37% Research and 19% Other.
+The board was represented with exhibits at trade shows.

-The Maine Potato Board financed research through the Maine Agricultural Experiment Station and the Cooperative Extension.
-Other projects including educational, also benefited from the Maine Potato Board grants.
+The board financed research through the Maine Agricultural Experiment Station and the Cooperative Extension.
+Other projects, including educational, also benefited from the board grants.